Rawan-AbdElmoneim/Circus-of-Plates/README.md

 - Observer pattern: Handles score updates

 ### View
-- `NewJFrame`: Main menu for difficulty selection
+- NewJFrame: Main menu for difficulty selection

 ## How to Play
 1. Run the game from NewJFrame